hanskellner/Fusion360Voronoi/README.md

 ## Video Screencast

-Please view the following screencast to see the Voronoi add-in in use (note: updated video coming soon):
+Please view the following screencast to see the Voronoi add-in in use:

 https://knowledge.autodesk.com/community/screencast/f3736c33-f135-481e-8d82-4a6fa9a56cd6